tpoisot/PyCoPhy/README.md

 #PyCoPhy

-A small set of classes to assemble a phylogenetic tree, useful to embed in simulations
+A small set of classes to assemble a phylogenetic tree, useful to embed in simulations.
+Work in progress includes branch lengths.